PoisotLab/ms_metaweb_perspectives/README.md

 interactions can exist; indeed, with a probabilistic metaweb, we can consider that the metaweb represents an aggregation of informative priors on the interactions.

+# Graph embedding offers promises the inference of potential interactions

+# The metaweb embeds hypotheses about which spatial boundaries are meaningful

 As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; in this regard, our approach (and indeed, any inference